bearswang/mpc-ros/README.md

 # Citation

-CarlaFLCAV can reproduce results in the following papers:
+MPC-ROS can reproduce the experimental results in the following paper:

 ```tex
 @article{CarlaMPC,